unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 **ERC20**

 ERC-20 is a fungible token used for identical entities.
 It was the first and the most widely used token standard approved by the Ethereum blockchain network.
-It lays out a set of guidelines that all Ethereum-based tokens must adhere to.
+It lays out a set of guidelines that all Ethereum-based ERC-20 tokens must adhere to.

 <aside>
 💡 **Fungible vs. Non-Fungible**

 The word “fungible” is used to refer to things that can be exchanged for other things of exactly the same kind.
 For example, the U.S. dollar is fungible.
-You can exchange a $100 bill with a friend, and each of you will still have the exact same spending power.
+You can exchange a $100 bill with a friend's $100 bill, and each of you will still have the exact same spending power after the exchange.
 Most cryptocurrencies are fungible, too — a bitcoin is a bitcoin, and it generally* doesn’t really matter which bitcoin you have. (*in some cases, such as stolen coins, identification of a specific bitcoin can be relevant when trying to trace the path of a stolen asset).

-NFTs on the other hand, like most things in the physical world, such as cars and houses, are considered non-fungible.
+NFTs — non-fungible tokens — on the other hand, like many things in the physical world such as cars and houses, are considered non-fungible.
 They have unique qualities, and you can’t just exchange them for others of the same type.
-You can swap your 2022 Tesla with your friend’s 2022 Tesla, but the cars wouldn’t exactly be the same.
+All NFTs are uniquely identifiable.

 </aside>